PX4/PX4-Autopilot/apps/nshlib/README.txt

       of this writing, vfat is the only supported value for <fstype>

     Block Device.
-The <block-device> argument is the full or relative path to a block driver inode in the psuedo filesystem.
+The <block-device> argument is the full or relative path to a block driver inode in the pseudo filesystem.
 By convention, this is a name under the /dev sub-directory.
 This <block-device>
       must have been previously formatted with the same file system type as specified by <fstype>

     Mount Point.
-The mount point is the location in the psuedo file system where the mounted volume will appear.
-This mount point can only reside in the NuttX psuedo filesystem.
+The mount point is the location in the pseudo file system where the mounted volume will appear.
+This mount point can only reside in the NuttX pseudo filesystem.
 By convention, this mount point is a subdirectory under /mnt.
-The mount command will create whatever psuedo directories that may be needed to complete the full path but the full path must not already exist.
+The mount command will create whatever pseudo directories that may be needed to complete the full path but the full path must not already exist.

-  After the volume has been mounted in the NuttX psuedo file system, it may be access in the same way as other objects in the file system.
+  After the volume has been mounted in the NuttX pseudo file system, it may be access in the same way as other objects in the file system.